-There are over 8000 Australian Islands, some are ridiculously famous, some you may never have heard of.
-Here, we are going to pay homage to some of the famous islands Australia has to offer.
+There are 8222 Australian Islands, some are ridiculously famous, some you may never have heard of.
+Here, we are going to pay homage to some of the best islands of Australia.

-Lord Howe Island – Most people think of visiting the Galapagos Islands for unique wildlife and outstanding beauty but Australia can more than rival them, in the form of Lord Howe Island, located 600km off the coast of Sydney.
-This world heritage listed island offers remote, unspoilt beaches and bush walks and the chance to just meander into the ocean to snorkel in the world’s most southerly coral reef, amongst unique marine life and gorgeous, elegant sea turtles.
-Best time to visit is in the winter months when you can have the warm sun in the days but sit by an open fire with a glass of red wine in the evenings.
+Most people think of visiting the Galapagos Islands for unique wildlife and outstanding beauty but Australia can more than rival them, in the form of Lord Howe Island, located 600km off the coast of Sydney.
+This world heritage listed island offers remote, unspoilt beaches and bush walks.
+And the chance to just meander into the ocean to snorkel in the world’s most southerly coral reef.
+You’ll be snorkelling amongst unique marine life and gorgeous, elegant sea turtles.
+Visit during winter when you can enjoy warm sunshine during the day and sit by an open fire at night.
+Perfect, especially with a glass of red wine.

-Philip Island* – Besides Melbourne, in comparison to the rest of Australia, Victoria gets little mention so it’s only fair to acknowledge that they do in fact have a pretty impressive Island to call their own, and one that is really easy to visit.
+Besides Melbourne, in comparison to the rest of Australia Victoria gets little mention, so it’s only fair to acknowledge that they do in fact have a pretty impressive Island to call their own, and one that is really easy to visit.
 Philip Island, situated in Western Port Bay, is where backpackers, or any visitor, can see penguins.
 Australia isn’t really known for its penguins which makes this island in Victoria very special.
 It is also the home of the Australian Motor Grand Prix so well worth a visit.

-Tasmania – let’s be honest, Tasmania is worthy of a mention as it is arguably the most famous Australian island and any Island that takes that much mockery and abuse deserves a little recognition.
+Let’s be honest, Tasmania is worthy of a mention as it is arguably the most famous Australian island and any Island that takes that much mockery and abuse deserves a little recognition.
 And it’s stunningly beautiful to visit.
 If you really want to properly explore Tasmania then check out the best Tasmania walking tracks.

 The list of Australian Islands to visit is endless but it’s fair to say that each and every one is as special and unique as the rest.
 Sadly, there are just too many to see them all.
 What’s your favourite Australian Island?